Introduction to Mill-Max Press-Fit Technology

 - Two-piece receptacle construction (shell and contact clip) allows for cost-efficient plating combinations for best solderability and conductivity

-These types of pins are typically press-fit into plated through holes on multi-layer circuit boards.
-The advantage of the multifaceted press-fit shape is it will leave a contiguous path of copper from the bottom of the hole to the top of the hole after press-fitting.
+For applications requiring a press-fit into plated through holes on multi-layer circuit boards Mill-Max recommends multi-faceted or compliant pin designs.
+The multi-faceted press-fit shape will leave a contiguous path of copper from the bottom of the hole to the top of the hole after press-fitting.
 The points along the diameter of the press-fit shape are intended to cut into the copper wall of the plated through hole while the flats of the shape provide relief to minimize the risk of creating voids in the plated through holes.
-Hole sizes for multifaceted press-fit pins require more consideration than a standard plated through hole; particular attention must be paid to the drill size used.
+Hole sizes for multi-faceted press-fit pins require more consideration than a standard plated through hole; particular attention must be paid to the drill size used.
 The drill size should be slightly larger than the diameter of the points of the press-fit feature.
 For example: if a discrete receptacle has a hexagonal across points diameter of .109".
 The hole prior to plating through should be Ø .1095", i.e.: use a #35 or 2,8mm drill.
 (Actual hole diameters are usually .0005" smaller than the nominal drill size in FR-4).
 The nominal finished hole size with copper would then be Ø .106".

 Repointed drills are not recommended for "press-fit" PTHs.
 Often the sharp points of the geometric feature are given a .002" flat so as not to cut the copper of the PTH when inserted.
 When the pin is pressed into the plated-through-hole, it is important for a gap to remain and permit solder to fill the hole and "wick" through the board without voids or flux entrapment.